littlebee/scatbot-edge-ai-shootout/Setup Raspberry Pi4.md

 1. Insert an SSD card >= 16GB into your computer and "Select drive" in Etcher
 1. Flash!

-When Etcher finishes flashing and verifying -- it will take a while, it will eject the SSD on Mac.
-Remount (unplug and replug) SDD card so you can see the "boot" folder.
+When Etcher finishes flashing and verifying -- it will take a while, it may eject the SSD on Mac.
+Remount (unplug and replug) SDD card so you can see the "boot" folder in Explorer.

-In the /boot folder on the SDD, add a file named `wpa_supplicant.conf` with the following information:
+In the /boot folder on the SSD, add a file named `wpa_supplicant.conf` with the following information replacing "YOUR\_..." with your wifi name and password:

 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev